oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ```
 the expression would always evaluate to `null` because the age 50 is erroneously
 given as a string and the [`$filter`](#SystemQueryOptionfilter) would return an empty result, although this is
 really the result of a typing error.
-That's why a "type mismatch" error SHOULD
+That's why a "type mismatch" error must
 instead be returned in such a case.
 :::